JiehangXie/Landscape-Heath-Score/README.md

 ## License
 This project uses The GNU General Public License v3.0 (GPL3.0).
-Any program using this project needs to follow the content of the GPL3.0 and add citation sources .
-What's more , the modified and derived code is not allowed to be released and sold as closed source commercial software.
+Any program using this project needs to follow the content of the GPL3.0 and add citation sources.
 ## About us
 SCULAB https://www.scurbanlab.com/
 ## Thanks